csc-training/csc-env-eff/_hands-on/installing/installing_high-performance-computing.md

 ### Install scenario A1: the code comes with cmake

-- Load the module cmake with line command:
+- Load the module cmake:

 ```bash
 module load cmake